codehub-learn/devops-path-ansible/README.md

 ```
 make NUMBER=02
 ```
-This command will create two more containers, `debian-02` and `fedora-02Just copy the section between the `--CUT HERE--` lines and add it in your ~/.ssh/config file.
+This command will create two more containers, `debian-02` and `fedora-02`.

 If you want to stop TargetDockers run a `make clean` command.